nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 for any give client.

 Clients(client list, empty)
-    Client list entries can take on one of the following forms:
+    Client list entries can take on one of the following forms.
+This parameter may be repeated to extend the list.

         \*          Match any client
         @name       Netgroup name